SilkRose/Pony/stories/scrap-story/scrap-story.md

 Rarity smiled.
 "Me too."

 Oxide followed Rarity back outside and placed the sewing machine into the front of her wagon, on top the chairs, leaning against the golf clubs.
-[AT THE FRONT OF HER WAGON, PERHAPS?]
 "Thanks again, Rarity.
 I'll see you around."

 "Thank you, darling!"